delphic-digital/Skeletor/README.md

 ## Introduction

 _Skeletor_ is a directory structure and Gulpfile designed as an easy starting point for front end development of projects.
 Mainly it was developed for projects at Delphic Digital, but it was designed to be agnostic, so any project is capable of using it.
-It is designed to give you a quick and organized way to start developing web apps with best practices in mind.
+It is designed to give you a quick and organized way to start developing websites with best practices in mind.

 ### Preface
 We gathered our best practices and what works best for our type of projects into a bunch of code to kick off projects.